 Understand Per-Person vs Per-Policy Limits

-Family policies have two types of limits: per-person limits (e.g. $5,000 luggage cover per person) and per-policy limits (e.g. $10,000 total trip cancellation for the entire family).
-Understand which limits apply per person and which apply across the whole policy.
-Per-policy cancellation limits are shared - if your total non-refundable costs exceed the limit, you may be under-insured.
+Family policies have two types of benefit limits.
+Per-person limits, such as A$5,000 luggage cover per person, apply to each individual.
+Per-policy limits, such as A$10,000 total trip cancellation for the entire family, are shared.
+If your total non-refundable costs exceed the per-policy cancellation limit, you may be under-insured.

 5